prajalpatidar/seq2sec-cmd-generator/docs/QUICKSTART.md

 # Quick Start Guide

 This guide will help you get started with the seq2sec-cmd-generator in minutes.
+Learn how to train a seq2seq model that translates natural language to Linux/RDKB commands.

 ## Prerequisites